Human and agent friendly

 INVALID_ARGUMENTSINVALID_PORTOUTPUT_MODE_CONFLICTUNSUPPORTED_PLATFORMCOMMAND_UNAVAILABLEPERMISSION_DENIEDPROCESS_NOT_FOUNDKILL_FAILEDINSPECTION_FAILEDUNKNOWN_ERRORPlatform support:

-lsof, psnetstat, tasklist, taskkillDevelopment commands:
+lsof, psnetstat, tasklist, taskkillVerification status:

 npm run lint